Oslo University Hospital, Rikshospitalet

 The hospital is the last stop on the Ullevål Hageby Line of the Oslo Tramway.
 Rikshospitalet Station is served by lines 17 and 18.
 Oslo Heliport, Rikshospitalet consists of a 20.55 m diameter helipad 20 m from the emergency department.

 History

 It was previously located between Ullevålsveien and Pilestredet—roads in Oslo.

 1 April 1944, a radio station of The Resistance, located in the loft of Women's Clinic, was raided on 1 April 1944.
 (Knut Haugland shot four, and escaped.)

 It moved to its current location in 1999.

+On 28 August 2026, Harald V of Norway, aged 89, died at the hospital, where he had been receiving treatment for a bacterial blood infection.
+His son and successor, Haakon VIII, was born there in 1973.